huanglm-me/Cognitive-Framework/README.md

 # Cognitive Framework
-A Knowledge Flow Empowered Cognitive Framework for Decision Making with Task-Agnostic Data Regulation (Accepted by International Conference on Autonomous Agents and Multiagent Systems (AAMAS) 2023).

-The source code will be published soon.
+A Knowledge Flow Empowered Cognitive Framework for Decision Making with Task-Agnostic Data Regulation The source code will be published soon.